-Professor, Electrical and Computer Engineering
+Professor Emeritus, Electrical and Computer Engineering

 FRSC , FIEEE , FCAE , FEIC

-Dr. Rabab K. Ward is a Professor in
+Dr. Rabab K. Ward is a Professor Emeritus in

 the Electrical and Computer Engineering Department at the University of

+British Columbia (UBC), Canada.
 She is Fellow of the Royal Society of

 Canada, the Institute of Electrical and Electronics Engineers, the

 Canadian Academy of Engineers and the Engineering Institute of Canada.
-She has received the Career

 Achievement Award of CUFA, BC, the organization representing all